smithy-lang/smithy-rs/design/src/aws_config.md

              └─────────────────────┘
 ```

-To mitigate this risk, we will instead introduce `aws-types`. `aws-core` is intended to be permanently stable.
+To mitigate this risk, we will need to make `aws-types` essentially permanently stable.
 Changes
 to `aws-types` need to be made with extreme care.
-Likely, `aws-core` will launch at `0.1` and only experience minor
-version bumps until a single breaking change at 1.0.

 This will ensure that two versions of `aws-types` never end up in a customer's dependency tree.

+We will dramatically reduce the surface area of `aws-types` to contain only interfaces.

-Several breaking changes will be made as part of this, notably, the config file parsing will be moved out of aws-types.
+Several breaking changes will be made as part of this, notably, the profile file parsing will be moved out of aws-types.

 ## Changes Checklist